Primordial Black Hole signatures from femtolensing and spectral fringe of Gamma Ray Bursts

 This paper is organized as follows.
-In Section~\ref{sec:femtolensing}, we review the formalism of femtolensing, adopting wave optic approach and finite source size.
-We emphasize that the oscillating characteristic of 22 GRBs spectra is statistically preferred with the interpretation of PBH femtolensing, while utilizing the other 85 GRBs to obtain upper limit of $f_{\rm PBH}$ in Section~\ref{sec:result}.
+In Section~\ref{sec:femtolensing}, we review the formalism of femtolensing, adopting the wave optics approach and the finite source size.
+We emphasize that the oscillating characteristics of the 21 GRB spectra are statistically preferred under the interpretation of PBH femtolensing, while utilizing the other 85 GRBs to obtain an upper limit of $f_{\rm PBH}$ in Section~\ref{sec:result}.
 The results are discussed in Section~\ref{sec:conclusion}.